John Calipari won't get NCAA Tournament wish list for SEC, but might come close | Opinion

 Maybe even nine-bid deep, someday.

 Blake Toppmeyer is an SEC Columnist for the USA TODAY Network.
-Follow him on Twitter @btoppmeyer.
+Email him at BToppmeyer@gannett.com and follow him on Twitter @btoppmeyer.

-This article originally appeared on USA TODAY NETWORK: NCAA Tournament: John Calipari won't quite get wish for nine SEC teams
+This article originally appeared on USA TODAY NETWORK: Selection Sunday: John Calipari won't quite get his SEC wish list